systematic-magic/pubmed/implemented_corrections_ckecking.rst

 .. _communication_and_reply:

-c. there was comminication with author and author has already replied.
+c.
+There was comminication with author and author has already replied.

 How to find out: there is "Y" in `Author response required?` column and `Response to auth correx forwarded to production` column has a date.